rockettheme/docs/Docs/grav/themes/anacron/particle_showcase.md

 ![](assets/showcase2.gif)

-If you are looking to turn the Showcase particle into a Slideshow as shown above, simply change the section layout to Fullwidth (Flushed Content) as shown here:
+If you are looking to turn the Showcase particle into a Slideshow as shown above, start by adding an Image to each of your Showcase particle items.

+Then simply change the section layout to Fullwidth (Flushed Content) as shown here:

 ![](assets/particle_showcase6.jpeg)